SoftwareFans/AstroPhotoGallery/README.md

 More details and features:

+- General look: Bootstrap Solar theme is being used for the general look and style of the application(2-3 elements of it have been slightly customized - e.g. color, padding)
 - Authentication: Users can register and log in to the site with email (username) and password
-- Seed at first startup: Default administrator user account "admin@astrogallery.net", roles "Admin" and "User" and category "Other" are being created during the first start of the project
+- Seed at first startup: Default administrator user account "admin@astrogallery.net", roles "Admin" and "User" and category "Other" are being created in the database during the first start of the project
 - Upload: Pictures can be uploaded and saved in the project's database and file system (by a logged in user only)
-* Every picture is stored in subdirectory with name the name of its category in ~/Content/images/astroPics/ (e.g. /Content/images/astroPics/Planets)
+- Every picture is stored in subdirectory with name the name of its category in ~/Content/images/astroPics/ (e.g. /Content/images/astroPics/Galaxies)
 - Download: Pictures can be downloaded to a user's device
 - Categories: Every uploaded picture is put in a category: